Jack Wilshere: Style of play

 As a player, Wilshere was known for his movement, vision, passing and combination play, as well as his leadership on the pitch.
 He was described by Arsène Wenger as having "Spanish technique, but an English heart."
 Owen Coyle, the manager of Bolton during Wilshere's loan spell at the club, praised his ability to "tackle and take a knock", despite his lack of height.
-However, Arsenal head of youth development Liam Brady noted that Wilshere had problems with his temper early on in his career.
+However, Arsenal head of youth development Liam Brady said that Wilshere had problems with his temper early on in his career.

-Wilshere played in many different positions, including as an attacking midfielder, a winger, and most regularly, as a deep-lying central midfielder.
-Wenger has said that Wilshere was "a box-to-box player, more than just a holding midfielder".
+Wilshere played in many different positions, including as an attacking midfielder, a winger, and as a deep-lying central midfielder.
 Wilshere's style of play was frequently compared to that of former Arsenal midfielder Liam Brady, while Brady himself identified Wilshere as the latest in a line of technically gifted English players from Glenn Hoddle to Wayne Rooney.

-Following his return from injury in the 2012–13 season, Wilshere received praise for his performances and potential from a number of respected players: Barcelona and Brazil defender Dani Alves referred to Wilshere as "a great player", and compared his potential to that of Barcelona legends Andrés Iniesta and Xavi; Former Manchester United and Germany midfielder Bastian Schweinsteiger called Wilshere "one of the best players there are" at his position; and Borussia Dortmund and Germany forward Marco Reus hailed him as "a perfect player".
+Following his return from injury in the 2012–13 season, Wilshere received praise for his performances and potential from a number of respected players: Barcelona and Brazil defender Dani Alves referred to Wilshere as "a great player", and compared his potential to that of Barcelona legends Andrés Iniesta and Xavi.
+Former Manchester United and Germany midfielder Bastian Schweinsteiger called Wilshere "one of the best players there are" at his position; and Borussia Dortmund and Germany forward Marco Reus hailed him as "a perfect player".

-Former Italy international Gennaro Gattuso said of Wilshere: "He might be not super fast but he's got great skills, he's very technical.
-When he gets the ball he knows exactly where to send it... he has the mentality of an English player but plays like a Spanish player".
 Despite his talent, he often struggled with injuries throughout his career, which is thought by pundits to have limited his potential.